haiwera-silk-cd/magento-devdocs/guides/v2.1/cloud/configure/fastly-vcl-wordpress.md

 * `content`: The code that runs.
 The code extracts the first part `mypath` of the path `/mypath/someotherpath`.
 It then compares that path against the Edge Dictionary `wordpress_urls`.
 If a match is found, the visitor is redirected to the Wordpress backend.

 <div class="bs-callout bs-callout-info" id="info" markdown="1">
 The default VCL snippets you uploaded included a prepended name of `magentomodule_` with a priority of 50.
-For your custom VCL snippets, **do not use the `magentomodule_` name**.
+For your 自定义VCL代码片段, **do not use the `magentomodule_` name**.
 Also consider the priority of your custom snippets if they should override the default snippets.
 </div>

 ## Configure Wordpress {#wordpress}